 Since late 2016, Teiya has begun creating theatre, playwriting and performing in an opera-inspired solo theatre show called The Queen In Me, originated during the Emerging Creators Unit at Buddies in Bad Times Theatre during the 2016-2017 season.

-Kasahara, a biracial, masculine non-binary female artist, takes inspiration from her career as a professional opera singer alongside her lived experiences as a queer, feminist, person of colour to re-imagine the Queen of the Night, one of opera’s most infamous “fallen women,” and places her in the centre of a metaphor for silenced and discarded women everywhere.
+Teiya Kasahara (they/them), a biracial, masculine non-binary female artist, takes inspiration from their career as a professional opera singer alongside their lived experiences as a queer, feminist, person of colour to re-imagine the Queen of the Night, one of opera’s most infamous “fallen women,” and places her in the centre of a metaphor for silenced and discarded women everywhere.
 The curtain rises mid-performance of Mozart’s The Magic Flute, at the beginning of the Queen of the Night’s highly anticipated aria, Der Hölle Rache.
 However, this time, the work comes to a halt as the Queen stakes a stand against her expected traditional female narrative and tells her story in her own words for the first time – at a cost.

 The Queen In Me explores the constraints of conventional opera roles and their reliance on gender and sex stereotypes, and explodes traditional expectations of demure muses and femme fatales by turning opera on its head.
 Combining Mozart’s infamous “fallen woman” the Queen of the Night rebels against her expected narrative and refuses to finish the opera.
 She reveals her own story through monologue, spoken word and unexpected operatic excerpts in a highly theatrical piece that is powerful, funny and uplifting.
 The Queen In Me serves as a critique of the opera industry and a reimagining of what it could be.
 Created and performed by Teiya Kasahara, and directed by Andrea Donaldson.

 The Queen In Me is produced by Amplified Opera and Theatre Gargantua’s SideStream Cycle and is generously supported by the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council.

 The work is currently in development and will see its world premiere in the 2020-2021 season in Toronto.
 Sign up for Teiya’s newsletter to stay in the loop with TQIM’s development.

 “Here our truths collide, all sung unamplified.”